220613-Reston-Java-Angular-AWS/Curriculum-Notes/README.md

 * **Tuesday** will be our 1-on-1 check-in days - you will have a 15 minute check-in with me, Tiffany.
 If you're not scheduled to meet with me you should be working on your projects/exercises or reviewing the past QC/studying for an upcoming QC.
 QC's are often held on Mondays (sometimes Tuesdays).

-* Every **Monday at 10:00am EST** we will begin class with a quiz :pencil2: which will last for 1 hour.
-We reconvene and begin the new content for that week at 11am.
+* Every **Monday,Wednesday,Friday at 10:30am EST** we will begin class with a quiz :pencil2: which will last for 30 min.
+We reconvene and begin the new content for that week at 11:00.
-  > The Monday quizzes serve as a review for all of the material covered in the week prior.
+  > The Monday, Wednesday and Friday quizzez will serve as DSA - Data Structure & Algorithms practice as well.
+  > Note Mondays at 10am, I will review topics from the previous week!

 * 1 hour lunch breaks are scheduled as follows:
   - **Monday, Thursday, Friday**: 1pm - 2pm EST